Daily Transportation in Thailand

 These guys are everywhere.
 They clap at you when you walk by and call out ‘taxi motorbike’ they will get you wherever you need to go locally for 100-160 baht.
 It’s a bit more but they are quick and get you straight to your locations doorstep.
 If you are not yet familiar with the area then make sure you have a Thai address of where you need to be.

 There are many options to get around the local cities for not a very high cost.
 Just get to know the area and the costs so you don’t get ripped off.
 If you’re not sure, ask someone local who isn’t making money from the transaction.
 Once you get used to the way things work it is very easy to live here.
 In this article, I have focussed on transport options in the Chon Buri province because this is the area I work in.
 Shane English Schools have many branches in the province including in Chon Buri district, 2 in Pattaya, 1 in Sattahip with another 2 on the horizon.
-If you are interested in moving to these areas then check out what positions are available on the recruitment page.
+If you are interested in moving to these areas then check out what positions are available on the Job Board.